liguowang/cpgtools/README.md

 ### <a name="p2.3"></a>Part 2.3: beta value
 beta value is a value between 0 and 1, which can be interpreted as the approximation of the **percentage of methylation** for a given CpG or locus.
-Please note that one can convert *proportion value* into *beta value*, but not *vice versa*.
+One can convert *proportion value* into *beta value*, but not *vice versa*.

 ![beta.png](https://github.com/liguowang/cpgtools/blob/master/img/beta.png)

 ## <a name="p3"></a>Part 3: Usage Information

 <a name="p3.1"></a>annotate_CpG.py
 ---
-This program annotate CpGs by assigning them to gene's regulatory domains.
+This program annotates CpGs by assigning them to their target genes.
 Follows the "[Basal plus extension rules](http://great.stanford.edu/public/html/index.php)" used by [GREAT](http://great.stanford.edu/public/html/):

 **Basal regulatory domain** is a user-defined genomic region around the TSS (transcription start site).
 By default,